Khalida Mamanova: Mysterious death

-According to forensic experts, the woman drowned late in the evening, although she did not like to swim at this time.
+According to forensic experts, the woman drowned late in the evening, although she did not like to swim at that time.
 They found an enormous bruise on the body.
 While swimming, the doctor could hit herself when the wave carried her to the concrete pier, although there is a huge chance someone else could have hit her.

 Relatives claim that the national security committees of Bulgaria and Kazakhstan were involved in this case.
 They did not give the body of the deceased to relatives for two weeks.
 After the incident, many talked that someone murdered her, although this has not been confirmed by anyone.
 But there are still strong doubts about the impartiality of those who at one time investigated that mysterious case.

 Based on the Law of the Republic of Kazakhstan, "On the rehabilitation of victims of mass political repressions", dated April 14, 1993, No. 2144, Mamanova Khalida Yessenkulovna was recognized as a victim of repression and rehabilitated.
 But under the totalitarian Soviet regime, anything could have happened.
 Khalida Yessenkulovna worked from 1959 to 1977 at the Aktobe Medical Institute.
 By order No. 164 of September 1, 1977, Kh.
 E. Mamanova was expelled because of her death.

 In 1980, the rector of the institute A.S.
 Smagulov started an application to the city court of Aktobe about the confiscation of Mamanova's apartment.
 Her son at that time was in the Soviet army.
 When the demobilized soldier returned home, there were already strangers living there, and everything that was in the apartment disappeared, including all the documents of Khalida Yessenkulovna and her scientific works.
 Over thirty years have passed since then, but it is not possible to find out how it happened.
 Thus, neither the KNB nor the Ministry of Internal Affairs knows anything.
 It turns out that the family of Khalida Mamanova was subjected to confiscation and repression in 1928, and again in 1981.